FelixRagony/FelixRagony/README.md

 - 👋 Hi, I’m @FelixRagony
 - 👀 I’m interested in ...
 App Making for now
 - 🌱 I’m currently learning ...
-Python
+Python basic
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 E-mail on felixragony372@outlook.com